jlleblanc/jlleblanc.github.io/README.md

-# John LeBlanc's Personal Website
+# Joe LeBlanc's Personal Website

-This is the source code for John LeBlanc's personal website, showcasing software engineering leadership and services for startups.
+This is the source code for Joe LeBlanc's personal website, showcasing software engineering leadership and services for startups.

 ## Getting Started